blockchainsllc/in3-docs/docs/api-java.md

 ``String``  **request**
 ========== =============
 ```

 ##### sendobject

-Send a request but return an object like array or map with the parsed response.
+Sends a request but returns an object like an array or map with the parsed response.

 The request must be a valid json-string with method and params.

  > public `native Object` sendobject([`String`](#class-string) request);